matrix-org/matrix-spec-proposals/proposals/2966-oauth2-dynamic-registration.md

  - `redirect_uris`: Array of redirection URIs for use in redirect-based flows
  - `response_types`: Array of the OAuth 2.0 response types that the client may use
  - `grant_types`: Array of OAuth 2.0 grant types that the client may use
+ - `token_endpoint_auth_method`: String indicator of the requested authentication method for the token endpoint

+The homeserver must support the `none` value for the `token_endpoint_auth_method`, as most Matrix clients are client-side only, do not have a server component, and therefore are public clients.

 To use this grant, along with refresh tokens: